 Spread a thick layer of mulch around the plant in late fall if you live north of zone 8.
 Extend the mulch at least 18 inches (46 cm.) beyond the shoots to ensure the roots are protected.

-A note about aggressiveness: Rice paper plants spread vigorously by runners beneath the soil, with new plants often popping up 10 or 15 feet (3 to 4.5 meters) away from the original plant.
+A note about aggressiveness: Rice paper plants spread vigorously by runners beneath the soil, with new plants often popping up 10 or 15 feet (3-5 m.) away from the original plant.
 You may have a real jungle on your hands if you allow the plant to spread unchecked.
 Pull suckers as they appear.
 Dig up new, unwanted plants and dispose of them or give them away.